Eugene P. Jarvis College of Computing and Digital Media

 Readmission

-A student must complete the graduate program requirements in place at the time of the student's first enrollment in the graduate program.
-A student who changes graduate programs while his/her studies are in progress must complete the requirements in place at the time he or she enrolls in the new program.
-A student who changes graduate programs during a break between terms (e.g., spring break) follows the requirements in place for the term immediately following the break.
-A student who applies for readmission will be subject to the program and concentration requirements in place in the enrollment term of readmission.
+A student must complete the graduate program requirements in place at the time of the student's first enrollment in, or readmission to the graduate program.
+A student who changes graduate programs after the start of a term follows the requirements in place for the next academic term in their new program.

 Registration